Claude Code vs Codex CLI vs Gemini CLI (2026 Comparison)

 run: codex exec --full-auto "Update CHANGELOG for next release"

 Claude Code and Gemini CLI can also be scripted into pipelines but don't have as tight an integration out of the box.
+That said, any of these tools can feed into your build pipeline configuration to automate the path from code generation to production deployment.

 Git Workflow Automation